isomerpages/moe-sls/_teacher-user-guide/Administer/Onboard New Students.md

 ---
 <h1 id="onboard-new-students">Onboard New Students</h1>
 <p>Whenever new students enter the Singapore school system (e.g. Primary 1 intake, midstream entry), a new student account will be created based on information from School Cockpit.
 This page describes the steps to take for a teacher to assist new students to access SLS.</p>
-<p>Note: Students previously from another school will already have an SLS account (e.g. Sec 1 students posted from primary schools).
+<p><u>Note</u>: Students previously from another school will already have an SLS account (e.g. Sec 1 students posted from primary schools).
 There is no need to onboard these students.</p>
 <h2 id="-select-new-student-"><strong>Select New Student</strong></h2>
 <hr>
 <ol>